‘What madness looks like’: Russia intensifies Bakhmut attack

 The Moscow-backed leader of the occupied areas of Donetsk said Tuesday that Russia’s forces were “very close” to taking over Soledar.
 But the gains were coming “at a very high price,” Denis Pushilin told Russian state TV.

-Control over the city would create “good prospects” for taking over Bakhmut, Pushilin said, as well as for a further assault on Siversk, a town further north where Ukrainian fortifications “are also quite serious.”
+Control over the city would create “good prospects” for taking over Bakhmut, as well as Siversk, a town further north where Ukrainian fortifications “are also quite serious,” Pushilin said.

 The U.K. Defense Ministry concurred with that appraisal of the battle developments.
-Russian troops alongside soldiers from the Wagner Group, a Russian private military contractor, have advanced in recent days in Soledar and “are likely in control of most of the settlement,” the ministry tweeted Tuesday.
+Russian troops alongside soldiers from the Wagner Group, a Russian private military contractor, have advanced in Soledar and “are likely in control of most of the settlement,” the ministry tweeted Tuesday.

-But it added that “Ukrainian forces maintain stable defensive lines in depth and control over supply routes” in the area.

-An exceptional feature of the fighting near Bakhmut is that some of it has taken place around entrances to disused salt mine tunnels which run for some 200 kilometers (120 miles) underneath the area, the British intelligence report noted.
+An exceptional feature of the fighting near Bakhmut is that some of it has taken place around entrances to disused salt mine tunnels which run for some 200 kilometers (120 miles), the British intelligence report noted.

 “Both sides are likely concerned that (the tunnels) could be used for infiltration behind their lines,” it said.